Seetharamkoya/python-RestAPI/README.md

 # Python REST API Example

-This code 'test_api' example demonstrates how to interact with a REST API using the requests library in Python.
+This code `test_api` example demonstrates how to interact with a REST API using the requests library in Python.
 It performs a sequence of HTTP requests, including `POST`, `PUT`, and `GET` requests, to `create`, `update`, and `retrieve` data from the API.

 ## Prerequisites
 * Python (version 3 or above)